-- 1. Graduation from an accredited high school or evidence of satisfactory work at another university. - 2.
-Satisfactory grade point average and satisfactory rank in high school graduating class. - Satisfactory scores on the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board or the American College Testing Program (ACT).
+- Graduation from an accredited high school, the earning of a credential equivalent to a high school diploma either through either the General Educational Development (GED) program or a recognized home school program, or evidence of satisfactory work at another college or university. - 2.
+Satisfactory grade point average based on grades in core academic courses. - 3.
+Satisfactory scores on the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board or the American College Testing Program (ACT).
 The SAT score will continue to be calculated with the math and evidence-based reading and writing scores combined. - 4.
 A student's individual character will also be considered.